sdenec/tidy5e-sheet/README.md

 **When manually restoring hit points the death save box will only vanish if the success or failure count is emtied or reset to '0'.**

 ### Rest Button
 On the lower left of your portrait picture is the relocated Rest Button.
-When you hover over it you can chose to take a short rest (partly elapsed hourglass) or a long rest (fully elapsed hourglas).
+When you hover over it you can chose to take a short rest (partly elapsed hourglass) or a long rest (fully elapsed hourglass).

 ### Animated Inspiration Indicator
 On the lower right of your portrait picture is the relocated inspiration indicator.
 When you click the button a glowing die appears - also a label informs you if you have inspiration (1) or don't (0).
 The active indicator animates in a subtle pulse motion to remind players that they have inspiration to spend.